Labirintami/doc/docs/form/api/radiogroup/radiogroup_keydown_event.md

 @params:
 - e – keyboard event
-- name – the name or id of the form control
+- name – the name or id of the Form control
-- id – id of the element of the form control (for RadioGroup, CheckboxGroup, Combo)
+- id – id of the element of the Form control (for RadioGroup, CheckboxGroup, Combo)

 @example:
 form.getItem("radiogroup").events.on("keydown", function(event, name, id) {